 While it is true that the adjustments may be difficult, they are not impossible to make.
 Many people successfully transition from a single parent household to a blended family without a hitch.
 Every family has ups and downs, and blended families are no exception.
 While there may be bumps along the way, you can gain the knowledge and tools necessary to have a thriving blended family.

-What is a Blended Family?
+What Is A Blended Family?

-Give it Time
+Give It Time

-When you first choose to blend your families, there will be chaos.
+When you first choose to blend your families, there might be chaos.
 The children may have resentment towards your new partner as a result of missing their other parent or wanting to be a whole family with them again.

-The timeline that it takes to be successful as a blended family varies on many factors.
+The timeline that it takes to be successful as a blended family varies depending on many factors.
 The children's age, their relationship with your partner or your ex, and whether they have to move to a new home are all a part of this.
 Although you have considered this decision extensively before pulling the trigger, the kids may feel like they have had the rug pulled from underneath them.